crismc/DEPRECATED_ha_southeasternrail/README.md

 ### Setup
 ![Screenshot1](screenshot1.png)

-You can add integration via the Integrations menu by searching for `ha-southeastern`.
+You can add integration via the Integrations menu by searching for `southeastern`.
 It will ask for an API Key, provide a list of stations to set as your local arrival station, and allow you to set the time offset.

 ![Screenshot2](screenshot2.png)